SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 - **AddSiteDesignTaskToCurrentWeb** &ndash; Adds a site design task on the current web.
 - **GetSiteDesigns** &ndash; Gets a list of information on existing site designs.
 - **GetSiteDesignMetadata** &ndash; Gets information about a specific site design.
+- **GetSiteDesignRun** &ndash; Gets a list of site designs invoked against a site.
+- **GetSiteDesignRunStatusAndSchema** &ndash; Gets information on a site design task run.
 - **UpdateSiteDesign** &ndash; Updates a site design with new values.
 - **DeleteSiteDesign** &ndash; Deletes a site design.
 - **GetSiteDesignRights** &ndash; Gets a list of principals that have access to a site design.